maaliskesakuu/spotify-app-frontend/README.md

-This project was bootstrapped with [Create React App]
+This is a schoool project that  was bootstrapped with [Create React App]

 This application uses Spotify Web API to discover users most listened tracks and artists from Spotify.
-User can also create playlist from their favorite tracks and artists.
+User can listen to diffrent music based on a particular category or what mood they are in, user can also create playlist from their favorite tracks and artists.

 Try it out